hildjj/quence/README.md

 ### Timestamps

-Each message start time can have a timestamp associated with it by prefixing the messagewith `label:`.
+Each message start time can have a timestamp associated with it by prefixing the message with `label:`.
 Subsequent messages can be declared to start or end at a given label by suffixing the participant name with `@time`, where `time` is the label from a previous message.
 This will usually result in a diagonal line.